kexiZeroing/FE-Learning-notes/doc/start-js-stack-project.md

 exports.test = function () {};
 console.log(module)  // { exports: { name: 'Alan', test: [Function] } }

-// exports is a reference, so no longer same as module.exports if change the reference exports = {
+// exports is a reference and it's no longer same as module.exports if you change the reference exports = {
   name: 'Bob',
   add: function () {}